 Those provide confidentiality, ensuring only intended recipients can read it.

 JWA - JSON Web Algorithms - provide information on which algorithms to use for “sealing” the payloads.
-JWK - JSON Web Key - represent keys as JSON objects.
+They define cryptographic algorithms for JWTs.

 {